 The second way, the method described here, does not require any additional hardware or software except a single resistor.
-Although, you can use our RLC text fixture if you have one.
+Although, you can use our RLC test fixture if you have one.
 It has the same connections as shown in the figure below.
 The ability to measure and display impedance is a built-in feature of the Venable software package.
 This includes the ability to measure parasitics of test fixtures.
 The Do Math on Data window can be used to correct for test fixture parasitics.
 This procedure is not difficult but it is not automatic the way it is in the RLC measurement menu.

 Impedance is voltage divided by current.
 We use the oscillator output of the FRA as a signal source.
 We connect the oscillator to the component under test, usually through a series resistor.
 You can measure the current with a current probe, but it is usually easier to take advantage of the floating inputs of the analyzers (except the 43xx) and measure current by measuring the voltage across the resistor in series with the component under test.
 For the 43xx, you can use a differential amp or an analyzer with floating inputs to measure current by measuring the voltage across the resistor in series with the component under test.
 There is about 200 pF of stray capacitance from return to chassis and about 50 pF of capacitance from input to return of the analyzer inputs.
-For this reason, we usually connect the current measuring channel ohms will give a good balance between the impedance being tested and the open circuit and short circuit parasitic impedances.
+For this reason, we usually connect the current measuring channel non-inductive, such as a film resistor.
+The value is not critical but a value around 100 ohms will give a good balance between the impedance being tested and the open circuit and short circuit parasitic impedances.
 Although the particular value is not critical, it is important to know the absolute value of the current measuring resistor.
 You should measure the value with a good ohmmeter before you start or use a resistor with a tight tolerance.